ric2b/Vivaldi-browser/chromium/mojo/public/tools/bindings/README.md

     strict presubmit check.
 See [Versioning](#Versioning) for more details on backward-compatibility constraints.

+**`[Uuid=<UUID>]`**
+:  Specifies a UUID to be associated with a given interface.
+The UUID is intended to remain stable across all changes to the interface definition, including name changes.
+The value given for this attribute should be a standard UUID string representation as specified by RFC 4122.
+New UUIDs can be generated with common tools such as `uuidgen`.

 **`[EnableIf=value]`**
 :   The `EnableIf` attribute is used to conditionally enable definitions when
     the mojom is parsed.
 If the `mojom` target in the GN file does not include